Improve local SEO with Google My Business/Business Profile

 Name, Address, and Phone

 - Do NOT stuff keywords in your business name.
-Represent yourself as you answer the phone or welcome a customer into your store.
+Represent yourself as you would answer the phone or welcome a customer into your store.
 You probably see spammers doing this and succeeding all the time, but it’ll come back to bite them at some point.
-Google is monitoring for these kinds of abuses all the time and getting better at blocking the abusers.
+Google is monitoring for these kinds of abuses all the time, and they’re getting better at blocking the abusers.

 - Submit the same address you use on your website.
 If you’re a Yoast user, this should be the address you enter in the Yoast Local SEO plugin.
 Even if you’re a service-area business, you’ll have to submit a physical address, not a PO box or other mailing-only address.